ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 > In landings yellow and silver eels are altogether.
 In recreational fisheries landings are based on data collected by questionnaires every second year.
 Data is collected with a postal survey.
 The sample is taken from the population information system maintained by the Population Register Centre.
 Data is collected from household-dwellings, the statistical unit of the survey.
 Recreational fishing refers to all fishing by Finnish household-dwellings (including crayfish), with the exception of fishing by professional fishermen and their household-dwellings.
 The statistics do not include fishing by foreign travellers in Finland or fishing by Finns abroad.

+Funnily duplicates show that values have been integrated in 2020 but not for coastal ???

+* 164 duplicates seem to be exact duplicates > removed

+* new rows are also inserted but with qal_id 0

+Someone has integrated finland annex 5 but notes not there.

 ### annex 6

 ### annex 7